 The Nasty Noughties

 By about the year 2000, I decided to give the programming language thing another shot, but this time on the by-now ubiquitous Windows PC.
-In retrospect, my timing here turned out to be flukily spot on, as 3d graphics hardware was just starting to go mainstream in the form of the new cheapish 3dfx voodoo and nvidia geforce graphics cards (amongst many others) so I was able to produce an easy to use ‘beginners’ style language with the some pretty cool (for the time) 3d graphics support which turned out to be a minor hit back in the day.
+In retrospect, my timing here turned out to be flukily spot on, as 3d graphics hardware was just starting to go mainstream in the form of the new cheapish 3dfx voodoo and nvidia geforce graphics cards (amongst many others) which allowed me to create an easy to use ‘beginners’ style language with some pretty cool (for the time) 3d graphics support which turned out to be a minor hit back in the day.

 Thus Blitz Basic 3D was born, which is probably the most successful thing I’ve done to date, and the thing I’m probably most proud of.
 In fact, it still turns up occasionally in ‘best of’ lists 20+ years later, eg:

 After Blitz3D I started work on a sequel of sorts, BlitzMax.
 BlitzMax featured a more complex language with object-oriented elements, and ran on ‘the big 3’ platforms: Windows, Linux and MacOS.
 However, I never managed to add the ‘killer feature’ that would have really made it super successful – 3D!
 I did get the basic ‘bones’ of a fairly good 3D engine written, but I underestimated how hard writing a 3D engine for 3 APIs would be.
 If I’d had more business sense, I might have considered employing someone to help.

 Still, BlitzMax went on to be pretty successful without 3D and eventually found it’s own following amongst 2D game developers and the more ‘systems programming’ types.